quii/learn-go-with-tests/arrays/readme.md

 }
 ```

 It is important to question the value of your tests.
 It should not be a goal to have as many tests as possible, but rather to have as much *confidence* as possible in your code base.
-Having too many tests can turn in to a real problem and it just adds more overhead in maintenance.
+Having too many tests can turn in to a real problem and it just adds more overhead in maintenance. **Every test has a cost**.

 In our case, you can see that having two tests for this function is redundant.
 If it works for a slice of one size it's very likely it'll work for a slice of any size (within reason).